Vice Society

-Vice Society is a hacking group known for ransomware extortion attacks on healthcare and educational organizations.
-They are believed to be Russian-speaking.
+Vice Society is a hacking group known for ransomware extortion attacks on healthcare, educational and manufacturing organizations.
+The group emerged in the summer of 2021 and is believed to be Russian-speaking.
+Vice Society uses double extorsion and does not operate a ransomware as a service model.

 They have attacked targets in both Europe and the United States, including a major compromise of the Los Angeles Unified School District.